ArjunaCluster/ArjunaUsers/about/hardware.md

 See [Generic Resource Scheduling](https://slurm.schedmd.com/gres.html) for more information about requesting GPUs.

+### Internet Access
+Worker nodes do not have access to the internet and thus can not download files from the internet or external servers.

 ## Storage

 Arjuna has 20 TB of [RAID 6] storage.